ksemer/fairPRrec/README.md

    - Datasets
    - Notebooks

+### How to use:<br/>

+1. Get a set of source nodes that you are interested in recommedning edges to them.
+Save them in `.csv` file

 ### Experiments:<br/>
 The following refers to the steps needed to compute the results reported in the paper.
 Note.
 Each cpp and python file is documented.
 Please open the files for more details.